orkes-io/orkes-conductor-client/README.md

 docker run --init -p 8080:8080 -p 5000:5000 conductoross/conductor-standalone:3.15.0
 ```

-After starting the server navigate to http://localhost:5000 to ensure the server has started successfully.
+After starting the server, navigate to http://localhost:5000 to ensure the server has started successfully.

 ## Simple Hello World Application using Conductor